-Accompanying this Proposal is a certified check or standard Bid Bond in the sum of Dollars (\$ in accordance with the Information for Bidders.
-The BIDDER, by submittal of this Bid, agrees wi th the OWNER that the amount of the bid security deposited with this Bid fairly and reasonab ly represents the amount of damages the OWNER will suffer due to the failure of the BIDDER to fulf ĭll his agreements as provided in this Proposal.
+AIA A310 Bid Bond executed by bidder and acceptable sureties in an amount equal to five percent of the bid shall be submitted with bid.
+The BIDDER, by submittal of this Bid, agrees with the OWNER that the amount of the bid security deposited with this Bid fairly and reasonably represents the amount of damages the OWNER will suffer due to the failure of the BIDDER to fulfill his agreements as provided in this Proposal.